-Paris welcomes its guests all year round, but April, May, June, September and October are the best times of the year for more pleasant weather.
+Paris welcomes its guests all year round, but April, May, June, September, and October are the best times of the year for more pleasant weather.
 The urban landscapes and the enlightening of monuments are much more enjoyable during nice evenings on the banks of the Seine than during a cold winter night!
-You have to keep in mind that Paris is always crowded regarding touristic areas.
-Summer and especially August are less crowded as it is public holidays in France but many attractions or restaurants are close during this month.
+You have to keep in mind that Paris is always crowded in tourist areas.
+Summer and especially August are less crowded as it is a public holiday in France but many attractions or restaurants are closed during this month.

 The number of restaurants in Paris is incredible and you will find food from all over the world.
 Two favorite restaurants that are good for wheelchairs are Café Marcel near Canal Saint-Martin (French interpretation of Indian food in a delicious setting) and Au Mirbel near the botanical garden of the Jardin des Plantes (French food).

 Nightlife is also an important point of your stay in Paris.
-Book a dinner-cruise on the Seine River or enjoy a wonderful dinner revue at the Lido (cabaret and burlesque house on the Champs-Elysées).
+Book a dinner cruise on the Seine River or enjoy a wonderful dinner revue at the Lido (cabaret and burlesque house on the Champs-Elysées).
 Many sites in Paris are fully accessible and will lead you through a night of pleasure!
-Begin your evening with live music at the Australian pub named Café Oz, at the Guinness Tavern or in Café de la Musique in La Villette.
-Have a dinner with live music in Peña Fiesta (Spanish style) or enjoy the accessible nightclub Mix Club near Montparnasse or the Pacha Club in Versailles.
+Begin your evening with live music at the Australian pub named Café Oz, at the Guinness Tavern, or Café de la Musique in La Villette.
+Have dinner with live music in Peña Fiesta (Spanish style) or enjoy the accessible nightclub Mix Club near Montparnasse or the Pacha Club in Versailles.

-The Louvre Museum is both a world-known museum and an historic monument.
+The Louvre Museum is both a world-known museum and a historic monument.
 The regular exhibition shows more than 35 000 objects from prehistory to the 19th century in this former royal palace.
-The exhibition is divided in eight collections: Egyptian Antiquities; Near Eastern Antiquities; Greek, Etruscan, and Roman Antiquities; Islamic Art; Sculpture; Decorative Arts; Paintings; Prints and Drawings.
+The exhibition is divided into eight collections: Egyptian Antiquities; Near Eastern Antiquities; Greek, Etruscan, and Roman Antiquities; Islamic Art; Sculpture; Decorative Arts; Paintings; Prints, and Drawings.
 The museum provides an accessibility map to help you organize your tour.
 Many activities offered by the museum are disabled-friendly and some activities are even dedicated to people with special needs.

-The Notre Dame Cathedral (NOW CLOSED) used to be one of the largest cathedrals in occident for centuries.
+The Notre Dame Cathedral (NOW CLOSED) used to be one of the largest cathedrals in the occident for centuries.
 Its dimensions are still very impressive and whether you are looking at the façade or examining the wonderful insides, you will admire the works of numerous architects and artisans (furniture, stained glass, sculptures, etc.).
-The nave, the transept and side-aisles (more than 2/3 of the building) are wheelchair accessible.
+The nave, the transept, and the side aisles (more than 2/3 of the building) are wheelchair accessible.
 If you have an electric wheelchair, please note there is a small step at the entrance portals to access the main floor.

-Some parks are fully accessible and will provide you a bubble of fresh air.
-We highly recommend the Luxembourg Gardens, second largest park in the city and garden of the French Senate.
+Some parks are fully accessible and will provide you with a bubble of fresh air.
+We highly recommend the Luxembourg Gardens, the second-largest park in the city, and the garden of the French Senate.
 Other accessible parks: the Parc Montsouris and the Jardin d’Acclimatation.